genomic-medicine-sweden/GMS-uploader/docs/source/usage/workflow.rst

 Workflow
 ========

-After all necessary settings have been entered, the GMS-uploader is ready for compiling metadata sets and uploading of data.
+When all required settings have been entered, the GMS-uploader is ready for compiling metadata sets and uploading of data.

 Before metadata can be entered, sequence files must be imported.